boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ### Replayed Subscription (Update)

 {{riss}} shows the example of a replayed subscription request.
 The request will be silently dropped the Map-Server because of nonce check failure.
+This example assumes that a state is maintained by the Map-Server for this xTR.

 ~~~~ aasvg
                      +---+                          +----+